 1757 Bahia de los Angeles Region

 At the bottom notice ‘Miss de S.M.Mag. empezada’, (empezada means ‘started’).
 While shown south of the location of the ‘Pepper’ ruins, it is still illustrated as the next mission north of Santa Gertrudis (then called ‘Dolores del Norte’).
-The map maker (Miguel Venegas) drew this map from other’s information between 1746-1749, as he never was in California.
+The map map was drawn from other’s information between 1746-1749, as the author/ cartographer never was in California.

 South from Bahia de los Angeles we go!

 Armed with a satellite image provided by Corky ‘Sharksbaja’ Kuhlman, we were anxious!
 Corky saw a strange line in a satellite image and asked me if it could be the wall I was seeking.

 Beautiful Scenes Enroute

 The first opportunity to go to Baja was New Year’s weekend… In Choral Pepper’s magazine and book, the first unusual things reported, causing them to investigate, was a dam and a scraggly date palm.

 1966: “The primitive dam among rocks and dead trees”